PoisotLab/ms_network_prediction/manuscript.md

 ### How do we validate a predictive model?

 After model fitting, we inevitably want to see how "good" it is.

+Model selection vs model assessment [@ElementsofStatisticalLearning].

 One of the context for validation is _model comparison_, where we aim to see which of a competing set of models provides the best explanation for a data set.

 A naive initial approach is to simply compute the average error between the model's prediction and the true data we have, and choose the model with the smallest error---however this approach inevitably results in _overfitting_.
 One approach to avoid overfitting is using information criteria (*e.g.* AIC, BIC, MDL) based around the heuristic that good models maximize the ratio of information provided by the model to the number of parameters it has.

 However, when the intended use-case of a model is prediction the relevant form of validation is _predictive accuracy_, which should be tested with _crossvalidation_.
 Crossvalidation methods divide the original dataset into two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that it hasn't "seen" yet (called the _test_ set)